 We have learned that a student(s) and/or staff member(s) at our school/site has tested positive for COVID-19.
 We encourage you to watch for symptoms and get tested should you experience any symptoms.
 RPS has tests available; please contact your principal/supervisor if one is needed.
-Please also get vaccinated/boosted (if not already), continue to wear your mask, and wash your hands frequently.
+Please also get vaccinated/boosted (if not already), consider wearing a mask, if desired, and wash your hands frequently.